oerc-music/meld-testing-ssi3/Notes/MELD-sustainability-issues-observed.md

 Simple runnable examples and scripts can often serve also as documentation.

 Examples: on first attempt, I was unable to get the selectable-score app running.
 Turns out it would only work out-of-the-box on an older version of node.

+### Operating system environment and command shell differences

+The MacOS operating system changed the default shell environment in its "Catalina" release from `bash` to `zsh`.
+For existing users, the shell is not affected, but any new users will default to a different shell, which means that some commands may not work as expected.

+The broader lesson here is to be aware of different operating system environments and, as far as practical, design scripts and commands to work with all variants, or be specific about the expected operating system environment to be used - this is especially important in areas such as instructions for getting started with a package, such as may be found in a README or similar file.

+### Filename case variations

+File systems on MacOS (and Windows?) are presented as being case insensitive, where on Linux and Unix they are case sensitive.
+This can lead to some strange inconsistencies, especially when working with git and GitGub.
+Even when tools treat filenames as case insensitive, the underlying file system still Odd

+Filenames in GitHub are case sensitive, and development environments (such as node, etc.) often require filenames to be presented with a particular combination of upper and lower case.
+A simple file rename may fail if the host system is trying to reat filenames as case insensitive.

+The kind of problems this can throw up should be caught by Continuous Integration.
+Otherwise, the important lesson for sustainability is to pay attention to filename case, and especially don't depend on having different files ehose names differ only in the letter case used.

 ### Document development environment setup